JoelKanyi/RickyMortyAPIDemo/README.md

 - [Retofit](https://square.github.io/retrofit) -  Retrofit is a REST Client for Java and Android by Square inc under Apache 2.0 license.
 Its a simple network library that used for network transactions.
 By using this library we can seamlessly capture JSON response from web service/web API.
 - [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) -  A dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project
 - [Navigation Components](https://developer.android.com/guide/navigation/navigation-getting-started) -  Helps you implement navigation, from simple button clicks to more complex patterns, such as app bars and the navigation drawer.
-- [Logging Interceptor](https://github.com/square/okhttp/blob/master/okhttp-logging-interceptor/README.md) -  ogs HTTP request and response data.
+- [Logging Interceptor](https://github.com/square/okhttp/blob/master/okhttp-logging-interceptor/README.md) -  logs HTTP request and response data.
 - [Material Libarary](https://material.io/develop/android) -  Modular and customizable Material Design UI components for Android

 ## Demo